To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 When they have both, she says, a lot of kids can be a lot more successful.

 This story is part of NPR's reporting partnership with Side Effects Public Media and Kaiser Health News.
 A longer version of this story appears in The Workaround podcast.
 Christine Herman is a recipient of a Rosalynn Carter fellowship for mental health journalism.
-Follow her on Twitter: @CTHerman.
+Follow her on Twitter: @CTHerman